 Dress for comfort

 For some, heels are a part of dressing up.
-But sometimes, MS can make it hard to walk in a straight line.
-Many people with MS experience issues with their balance and gait.
+But sometimes, many people with MS experience issues with their balance and gait.
 High-heeled shoes may not help.
 In these situations, functional shoes can be a necessity.

 Spontaneity is key

 Sometimes, an unexpected gesture can sweep someone off their feet.
 But when MS flares up unexpectedly, you or your partner may not want to travel much further than the couch.
 When scheduling a date, it’s important to be flexible and make the most out of the days you or your partner are feeling good.

 Some people may think that MS means an end to dating.
 Many people with MS are able to lead romantically fulfilling lives.
 It may take some adjustment, but If you have any advice for dating with MS, share it with our online community!